Top (from left to right): Iris Gomez, Rahsaan Hall, Karen Mapp, Lucas Guerra, Penn Loh

 Omar Simmons became a trustee in 2012.
 He is Managing Director and founder of Exaltare Capital Partners, a local private equity firm.
 Omar is also the founder, former CEO and executive Chairman of ECP PF, the largest Planet Fitness franchise in North America.
 Prior to Exaltare, and ECP PF, he was a director at Windjammer Capital Investors, managing director and co-founder of Reliant Equity Investors and an associate at McCown De Leeuw & Co. and Summit Partners.
 Omar is a graduate of the Boston Public Schools, has a B.A. from Princeton University's Woodrow Wilson School of Public Affairs and a Master of Business Administration from Harvard Business School.
 He is the vice chair of the board at the Chestnut Hill School.
 Omar serves on the Foundation's Investment/Finance Committee.

 Mike Givens joined the Hyams Foundation in September 2015.
 A trained journalist, Mike began his non-profit career as a communications specialist for the Service Employees International Union Local 1199, where he worked advocating for on-the-job protections for healthcare workers and socioeconomic equality for low-income communities.
 Most recently, Mike was the Communications Manager for MassEquality, an LGBTQ rights advocacy organization.
 He helped craft a comprehensive communications program and secure several statewide victories, from enhanced anti-bullying protections in public schools to electing pro-equality candidates to office.
-Mike originally hails from Virginia and holds degrees in English Literature, Marketing Management and Investigative Journalism.
+Mike originally hails from Virginia and holds undergraduate degrees in English Literature and Marketing Management and a Master's Degree in Investigative Journalism.

 Shani Pankam came to the Foundation in 2002.
 In November, 2013, she was promoted to Grants Manager where she now facilitates the overall grants management process for the Foundation and provides support to applicants, grantees and the program staff in this work.
 She continues to assists all of the Foundation staff in various areas including administration, finance and technology.
 Prior to joining Hyams, Shani was part of the founding class of Year Up, Boston.
 She is a member of the Grants Managers Network, New England Region, part of a national association of foundation and corporation professionals responsible for grants management and an affinity group of the Council on Foundations.